Surrender a GSP

 Ideally, all dogs live in one loving home from puppy-hood until death.
 Realistically, however, this isn't always possible.
 People become ill, die, divorce, move overseas, develop allergies, lose their jobs, lose their homes, etc. Any of these situations, among others can be a reason for a dog coming into rescue.

-If you feel you are in a situation where you need to surrender your GSP, the information on this page will help you with the process of owner surrender.
-All Points West GSP Rescue currently supports Colorado, Kansas, New Mexico, Wyoming, Montana, Idaho, Oregon, Washington, North and South Dakota.
+All Points West GSP Rescue currently supports Colorado, Kansas, New Mexico, Wyoming, Montana, Idaho, Oregon, Washington, Arizona, North and South Dakota.
 If you are outside of our area, we recommend contacting your local GSP rescue.
 If you are unsure about who that is, feel free to email us so that we can direct you to the appropriate contact(s) as many rescues network with one another to assure we can rescue as many dogs in need as possible.

 APWGSPR does not guarantee the acceptance of every owner surrender into Rescue.
 During the initial interview, our Director or Representative will evaluate your situation to determine whether to proceed to the next step in the surrender process.
 Please rest assured, we are a rescue and we will do our absolute best to assist you and your Shorthair.